fandco-public/ProductTestsAndResults/ExportYourGoogleCalendar.md

 Change UI so compressing the app window stops at the point screen elements (including collapsed/hidden elements) might become obscured.

 ### BUG: 000005 (GitHub Issue:4)

 When a user clicks on the change language option and selects any language.
-It logout users and then users have to signing once again to see the changes.
+It logout users and then users have to sign in once again to see the changes.
+This issue is still the same even on this version of the application.

 #### Answer